utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 <img src="../images/flash_sd.png">

 Once finished, insert the microSD into the Jetson and power it on.
-The username and password are both *rob498*.
+The username and password are both *rob498* or *jetson*.
 The system comes with the following packages installed:

-- ROS Melodic
+- ROS Foxy
 - MAVROS
 - Intel Realsense SDK 2.0
 - Auterion VIO